AccumulateNetwork/accumulate/README.md

   Returns the next element to be added to the Merkle Tree at a given index
 * **Element** *Salted by ChainID* no label, no key: Count of elements in the merkle tree
+* **BPT** *no Salt* -- ChainID / Byte Block -- The nodes in the Binary Patricia Tree (BPT) are saved as blocks of BPT nodes.
+Each BPT Byte Block is addressed by the key up to the block.
+   * **Root** *no Salt, no Key* / BPT -- returns the state of the BPT and the root node.

 Buckets used by the MerkleManager:

 * **BucketIndex** *Salted by ChainID* element index / BlockIndex struct -- A